 If the courier is not included in the list below (screenshot taken from Amazon’s Seller Central), the tracking number becomes invalid.

-Even, that Amazon makes belief it is okay to ship with “none Amazon couriers” by having an option called “Other”, it will get your account suspended in the long run.
+Although, Amazon makes belief it is okay to ship with “none Amazon couriers” by having the option called “Other”, it will get your account suspended in the long run.